 We are a very focused accounting firm – working exclusively (since our commencement in 1995) with internationally operating businesses.
 Our primary focus is on foreign investors dealing with Denmark, whether it be direct investment (FDI), employing just one person in Denmark, or exporting or selling on-line to Denmark.
 We pride ourselves on our quality and reliability.
-We are extremely successfully in providing advice and corporate services which ensure our clients do not receive unwelcome surprises.
+We are extremely successful in providing advice and corporate services which ensure our clients do not receive unwelcome surprises.

 These scenarios involve an array of tax, legal and other challenges that most professional advisers do not deal with.